Pronunciation: /’vōltə/ /’väl-/ /’vôl-/

 The design is a synthesis of advanced digital design and Computer Aided Manufacturing (CAM) technologies with analogue wood lamination and bending processes.
 Four unique pieces, two fins and two panels, are sequentially repeated to compose the whole.
 The number of possible repetitions is unlimited.
 Each finish surface pattern and shelf notches are routed with a Computer Numerically Controlled (CNC) mill.
 The wood sheets are laminated between a high density foam positive and negative formwork, also milled.
 Finally the pieces are stained, grain expressive, and the routed zones painted, grain concealing.
 The pieces are assembled along parallel rails.
 The shelves, finished in a polished chrome (reflective), are set between fins, alternating between two gap heights (tall book and short book), as the final assembly is locked into place along the rails.
 Finally, programmable Light Emitting Diodes (LED) are hidden between the panels and fins.

-Computational Programming; 3-D and 2-D Drawing; Computer Rendering; Graphics and Presentation; Photography; and Description… Developed by J.Travis Bennett Russett
+Design; Computational Programming; 3-D and 2-D Drawing; Computer Rendering; Graphics and Presentation; Photography; and Description… Developed by J.Travis Bennett Russett

 Honorable Mention, VMODERN Furniture Design Competition